 Lay Out Your Light Strip Temporarily To See How It Will Look

-After the package arrived with my LED light strip and controller, of course the first thing I did was put batteries in it and play around a bit.
+I was pretty excited when the package arrived with my LED light strip and controller.
+Of course, the first thing I did was put batteries in it and play around a bit.
 I temped the kit in around the inside of the door frame in my new linen closet.
-By “temped in”, I mean that I used Scotch tape to temporarily hang the strip so that I could see how it would look.
+By “temped in”, I mean that I temporarily hung the strip so that I could see how it would look.
+I used Scotch tape to hold the LED strip in position so I could see what it would look like.

 Plan Your Modification

 I decided at this point to extend the light strip to get the light where I wanted it.
-I wanted to modify the light strip by cutting it and adding enough wire to cross the top of the door frame.
+I wanted to modify the light strip by cutting it in half.
+My plan was to splice in enough wire to cross the top of the door frame.
 This way, I would take the excess light coverage away from the top shelf and ensure that all shelves were illuminated more or less equally.